GuyMitchy/github-user-story-populator/README.md

     ├── requirements.txt        # Project dependencies
     ├── stories.yaml            # User story configurations
     ├── src/
-    │   ├── __init__.py
     │   ├── github_client.py    # GitHub API client class
     │   ├── story_parser.py     # YAML parsing and validation
     │   ├── issue_creator.py    # Issue creation logic
-    │   └── main.py             # Script entry point
+    |── main.py             # Script entry point
 ```

 ## How It Works

 1. **Setup**: Configure your environment by setting up a virtual environment and installing dependencies listed in `requirements.txt`.
-Populate the `.env` file with your GitHub API token.
+Populate the `.env` file with your GitHub API token and repository name to be populated.

 2. **YAML Parsing**: The `story_parser.py` module reads and validates user stories from `stories.yaml`.
 It ensures all required fields are present and formats the stories for GitHub.
-Take your user stories and give them to an llm along with the template.yaml file.
+Take your user stories and give them to an llm along with the template.yaml file - prompting approriately.
 Then add the output to the stories.yaml file.

 3. **Issue Creation**: The `issue_creator.py` module takes the formatted stories and creates issues in the specified GitHub repository using the GitHub API.

-4. **Execution**: Run the `main.py` script to execute the entire process, which combines all components and provides progress feedback.
+4. **Execution**: Run the `main.py` script to execute.

 ## Usage